 Skip to main content

-2. Define a JSON Schema for your service configuration.
+2. Define: Create a JSON Schema for your service configuration.

-3. Validating that the schema and the generated types are correct.
+3. Validate: Ensure your schema and generated types are structurally perfect.

 git clone git@github.com:MapColonies/schemas.git